Bonnie Greer: Career

-Since 1986

-Greer visited Scotland as part of a production at the Edinburgh Festival in 1986 and has been based in Britain since then.
-She told The Sunday Times in 2006 that she owes her life to the move.
-At the time, she made the decision to migrate to the UK because of her need to "escape the shadow of death" and the declining theatre scene in New York City.
+Greer visited Scotland in 1986 as part of a production at the Edinburgh Fringe and was based in Britain from then on.
+She told The Sunday Times in 2006 that she owed her life to the move.
+At the time, she decided to migrate to the UK because of her need to "escape the shadow of death" and the declining theatre scene in New York City.
 She acquired British citizenship in 1997.
-She has worked mainly in theatre with women and ethnic minorities, and is a former Arts Council playwright in residence at the Soho Theatre and for Nitro, previously known as the Black Theatre Co-operative and now called NitroBeat.
-Greer has played Joan of Arc at the Theatre Atelier in Paris.
+She worked mainly in theatre with women and ethnic minorities, and was an Arts Council playwright in residence at the Soho Theatre and for Nitro, previously known as the Black Theatre Co-operative and now called NitroBeat.
+Greer played Joan of Arc at the Theatre Atelier in Paris.

-She has written radio plays for BBC Radio 3 and Radio 4, including a translation of The Little Prince.
-Her plays include Munda Negra (1993), concerning the mental health problems of black women, Dancing on Blackwater (1994) and Jitterbug (2001), and the musicals Solid and Marilyn and Ella.
-The latter work began as a radio play broadcast in December 2005 (Marilyn and Ella Backstage at the Mocambo) after Greer watched a documentary on Marilyn Monroe which mentioned Monroe's assistance to the jazz vocalist Ella Fitzgerald as segregation prevented the singer from working at certain venues, especially the Mocambo nightclub.
+She wrote radio plays for BBC Radio 3 and Radio 4, including a translation of The Little Prince.
+Her plays included Munda Negra (1993), concerning the mental health problems of black women, Dancing on Blackwater (1994) and Jitterbug (2001), and the musicals Solid and Marilyn and Ella.
+The latter began as a radio play broadcast in December 2005 (Marilyn and Ella Backstage at the Mocambo) after Greer watched a documentary on Marilyn Monroe which mentioned Monroe's assistance to the jazz vocalist Ella Fitzgerald as segregation prevented the singer from working at certain venues, especially the Mocambo nightclub.
 Adapted for the stage, Greer's radio play was given a production at the Edinburgh Festival Fringe in 2006 and was later rewritten and performed at the Theatre Royal Stratford East in 2008.
-The play was produced at the Apollo Theatre, in London's West End, in November 2009.
-She is the author of two novels, Hanging by Her Teeth (1994) and Entropy (2009), and is working on a play for the National Theatre Studio.
+The play was produced at the Apollo Theatre in London's West End in November 2009.

-Greer was a regular contributor to BBC Two's Newsnight Review, and has been a panelist on the BBC's Question Time programme.
+Greer was a regular contributor to BBC Two's Newsnight Review and was a panellist on the BBC's Question Time.
 She appeared on the edition in October 2009 that also featured Nick Griffin, then leader of the British National Party.
 Commenting after the recording she called it "probably the weirdest and most creepy experience of my life".
-The encounter formed the basis for her opera, Yes, written for the Royal Opera House with music by Errollyn Wallen, and which premiered there at the Linbury Studio Theatre in November 2011.
-She was formerly director of the Talawa Theatre Company and has served on the boards of the Royal Opera House and the London Film School.
-She is also a former theatre critic for Time Out magazine.
+The encounter formed the basis for her opera, Yes, written for the Royal Opera House with music by Errollyn Wallen, and premiered at the Linbury Studio Theatre in November 2011.
+She was director of the Talawa Theatre Company and served on the boards of the Royal Academy Of Dramatic Art, the Royal Opera House and the London Film School.
+She was also a theatre critic for Time Out magazine.